Tillsten/qt-dataflow/README.rst

 Structure
 ---------
-The logic is as follow: A schema contain nodes and connections between nodes.
+The logic is as follow: A schema contains all nodes and connections between nodes.
 Nodes can accept inputs and/or provide an output.

-Everything containing the rendering and the gui interaction is in the corresponding SchemaView and NodeView classes.
-Almost all interaction is handled by SchemaView.
+The rendering and the gui interaction is handled by the corresponding SchemaView and NodeView classes.
+The interaction is almost exclusively handled by by SchemaView.

-The Gui contains some basic usage Widgets.
+The gui module contains some basic usage widgets.

 Todo
 ----